Reading Time: 7 minutes

 The biggest challenge is sustaining the Wines of Croatia project without bankrupting myself.
 I have used my heart and passion to propagate this project and realized that I need to monetize the website in order to move forward.
 The question is how to do that while maintaining the credibility, objectivity, and integrity of the information.
 I have some plans in the works and am relaunching the website soon, so we will take it from there.

 €20.99 | EU-wide Delivery | Shop Here

 Made by the wine producer that Cliff refers to as “the godfather of Istria”.
 The Clai Ottocento Crni is a red blend of Cabernet Sauvignon, Merlot, Teran, and a touch of Refosco.
 The grapes are farmed organically with biodynamic principles.
 The grapes undergo spontaneous fermentation and long maceration.
 This is a wine that will appease many people: dense and powerful in the mouth and finishes with refinement.
 The rich flavors are of black fruit, licorice, musky perfume, and earth.
 The long end palate is guided by a mineral characteristic, perked up by grippy but easy-going tannins.

 We also did a video featuring Clai’s wines:

 Want to learn more about Croatian wine?

 - Featured photo: Cliff Rames by Wines of Croatia.

-- Disclosure: Please note that the opinions expressed in this article are unsolicited and have not been paid for in any way by governmental bodies, enterprises, or individuals.
+- Please note that the opinions expressed in this article are unsolicited and have not been paid for in any way by governmental bodies, enterprises, or individuals.
 We do not sell editorial content as that would destroy the legitimacy of our reviews and the trust between Exotic Wine Travel and its readers.
 On occasion, we extend the option of purchasing the wines we review.
 Some of these product links are set up through affiliate programs, which means Exotic Wine Travel gets referral credits if you choose to purchase the items via the links we provide.